Three-dimensional spin-orbital liquids: Symmetries and how to break them

 We now introduce the perturbation terms relevant for the remainder of this manuscript.
 Throughout, we restrict ourselves to quadratic perturbations that preserve exact solvability; that is, we only consider terms that commute with all plaquette operators.
 As shown in Ref.~\cite{chulliparambil_flux_2021}, any such solvable perturbation can be written as a hopping process between site $j$ and site $j+l$ of the form

 where the product of bond operators is taken along an arbitrary path $\mathcal{L}$ connecting sites $j$ and $j+l$.
+The a priori arbitrary couplings $f^{\alpha\beta}_{j,j+l}$ are, as we will see later in this section, constrained by symmetries.
 Although longer-range terms are formally allowed, in practice it suffices to consider on-site, nearest-neighbor, and next-nearest-neighbor (NNN) perturbations, as these already capture all phenomena relevant to the following sections.

 \paragraph{On-site perturbations} For on-site perturbations, solvability reduces the number of potential terms dramatically: since no bonds are traversed, Eq. \eqref{SolvPert} reduces to

 For the three-coordinated lattices, which host three itinerant Majorana flavors $c^x, c^y, c^z$, there are only three independent terms, $h_z := f^{xy}$, $h_y:=f^{zx}$, and $h_x: = f^{yz}$.
 The Majorana Hamiltonian takes the form